Last Updated: March 22, 2020

 - There are external wires extending from the back of the screen that are tethered to the mounting post with a velcro strap and then dangle loosely down the front of the bike before connecting under the driveshield.
 This external wiring is not our favorite.
 It’s not clean and could be dangerous.

 - Screen Movement

 - The screen is securely attached to the bike so it doesn’t rock or wobble while you ride.
 It also gently pivots up and down.
 However, it doesn’t swivel.
 So when doing classes off the bike, you cannot move the screen to see it better.
-It would be really nice if the screen could swivel from side to side.
+You can cast to a Smart TV from the screen settings.